cianc/cianc.github.io/content/Ireland_Europe_CO2_alignment_report_2025.md

 ---
-title: "Paper: Analysis of the alignment between energy transition pathways for Irish carbon budgets with EU energy and climate targets]"
+title: "White Paper: Analysis of the alignment between energy transition pathways for Irish carbon budgets with EU energy and climate targets]"
 draft: false
 created: 2025-06-16
 tags: